ordina-jworks/ordina-jworks.github.io/_posts/2020-11-20-chaos-engineering.md

 Some metrics examples:
 * service metrics
-  * (example: The time it normally takes to start up your application, the time it takes for a request to the service...)
+  * Example: The time it normally takes to start up your application, the time it takes for a request to the service...
-  * (example: a simple metric for us to determine the overall health of the system is the percentage of 200 responses from the User Service, specifically we want 100%.)
+  * Example: a simple metric for us to determine the overall health of the system is the percentage of 200 responses from the User Service, specifically we want 100%.

 * business metrics
-  * (example: number of orders on your web shop.
-When doing an experiment where you are increasing the response times of your service by 100 ms, you see that the number of orders has decreased significantly)
+  * Example: number of orders on your web shop.
+When doing an experiment where you are increasing the response times of your service by 100 ms, you see that the number of orders has decreased significantly

 It's always a good idea to have some resilience already built in to your application/service before introducing Chaos.